 The Reserve Officer Training Corps (ROTC) is designed to provide men and women the opportunity to become officers in the armed forces of the United States while pursuing their college degrees in a variety of fields.
 ROTC scholarships are available to qualified persons to help defray the costs of a college education.
-Students who receive ROTC scholarships incur an obligation to serve after graduation in the branch of military service that provided the scholarship.
-(No obligation is incurred until the last two years; freshmen and non-scholarship sophomores may participate in ROTC without obligation.)
+Students who receive ROTC scholarships incur an obligation to serve after grad-

 Columbia College students may enroll in these courses, all of which are offered on the campus of the University of Missouri-Columbia.
-Columbia College students earn Columbia College credit for these courses.
+College students earn Columbia College credit for these courses.
 Each branch of the armed services offers its own set of courses.
 The U.S. Army courses are found in this catalog in the listing of course descriptions under Military Science (MSCI) and the U.S. Air Force courses are found under Aerospace Studies (ASCI), and the U.S. Navy's are under Naval Science (NSCI).